stratos-steem/steem/README.md

+# This is a testnet for Steem economic changes in the future.

 # Steem - The Blockchain That Will Tokenize The Web

 Welcome to the official repository for Steem, the blockchain that will revolutionize the web, and soon the blockchain for Smart Media Tokens!